Snip3R69/nft.com-subdomain-takeover/README.md

 Contact: sahilbugade.2832@gmail.com

 The above task have been performed for security research purposes and will be released out by NFT.com bug bounty program.

+edit: the above subdomain was patched by NFT.com.